Independent politician: Germany

+In local elections however it is common for independent politicians to be elected into district, city and municipal councils; sometimes independent politicians are even elected as mayor or Landrat, especially in Northern Germany.
+In Germany it is common to form free voters' associations to contest in local elections, often to greater success.
+An alliance of multiple of these voters' associations formed the Free Voters which later became a political party.
+The Free Voters have succeeded at entering two state parliaments directly: the Landtag of Bavaria (Free Voters of Bavaria) in 2008 and the Landtag of Rhineland-Palatinate in 2021.
+Another party associated with the Free Voters that made it into a state parliament was the Brandenburg United Civic Movements/Free Voters, which first entered the Landtag of Brandenburg with three seats in 2014 but lost all of its seats in 2024.

 An independent member of parliament, who also is not a member of a voters' association, holds the status of fraktionsloser Abgeordneter, i.e., not affiliated to any parliamentary group.
 A representative who either leaves their party (and their parliamentary group) or is expelled from it and does not join another becomes fraktionslos.
 In 1989 the Bundestag MP Thomas Wüppesahl, who had left the Green Party in 1987 and was excluded from the Green parliamentary group the next year, obtained more rights as a fraktionsloser Abgeordneter, for example more talking time and representation in a subcommittee, when the Federal Constitutional Court decided partially in their favor.

-After the German unification of 1871, the first Reich Chancellors (heads of government) de jure served as executive officers of the German Imperial states as non-partisans, usually recruited from the traditional bureaucratic, aristocratic and/or military elites.
+After the German unification of 1871, the first Reich Chancellors (heads of government) de jure served as executive officers of the German Imperial states as non-partisans, usually recruited from the traditional bureaucratic, aristocratic or military elites.
 In the fierce political conflicts during the Weimar period after World War I, several chancellors and Reich Ministers also had no party affiliation: these chancellors were Wilhelm Cuno (1922–1923), Hans Luther (1925–1926), the former Centre politician Franz von Papen (1932), and Kurt von Schleicher (1932–1933).
 The last two cabinets appointed by Reich President Paul von Hindenburg, a non-partisan (though strongly Conservative) himself, were regarded as apolitical cabinets of experts with regard to the rise of the Nazi Party; many of the ministers were not party members.